alkem-io/server/README.md

    docker-compose up -d --build
    ```

-2. Validate that the server is running by visiting the [graphql endpoint](http://localhost:4000/graphql).
+2. Validate that the server is running by visiting the [graphql endpoint](http://localhost:4001/graphql).

+Note: The docker compose script puts the server listening on port 4001 - to avoid conflict with the default port that is used by local development.

 Note: the server will be empty after initially being created.
 To populate the Server with some sample data please use the [Cherrytwist Populator](http://github.com/cherrytwist/Populator) tool which allows easy population from a local file.
+Please remember to specify the correct port to connect to!

 ## Developing with the server